guillaumerangheard/bla.js/plugins/README.md

 This instance plugin was inspired by [verge](https://github.com/ryanve/verge), by [Ryan Van Etten](https://github.com/ryanve).
 It requires **bRect** 0.1+ and **viewport** 0.1+ to work, and consists of only one function, which returns `true` if the first element is in the viewport, and `false` otherwise.

 ## $.plug ( String _alias_ , Function _code_ [, Boolean _overwrite_ = false] ) [0.1]
-This static plugin is very much a work in progress.
-It basically allows one to add plugins to **bla.js** at any time:
+This static plugin basically allows one to add plugins to **bla.js** at any time:
 ```javascript
 $.plug("myAwesomePlugin",function(){
 	// My awesome code